{{org_field_logo}}

 3. Legal and Regulatory Framework

-- Health and Social Care Act 2008 (Regulated Activities) Regulations 2014 – Ensuring safe and high-quality care.
+- Health and Social Care Act 2008 and the Health and Social Care Act 2008 (Regulated Activities) Regulations 2014 (as amended), including the Fundamental Standards:

-- Care Act 2014 – Promoting person-centred care and individual rights.
+- Care Act 2014 – promoting wellbeing, prevention and person-centred care, and safeguarding adults.

-- Equality Act 2010 – Preventing discrimination and ensuring inclusive care.
+- Equality Act 2010 – preventing discrimination and ensuring reasonable adjustments and inclusive care.

 4. Definition and Principles of Personal Care